mduesterhoeft/spring-restdocs-raml-talk/docs/index.md

 ## Why RAML?

-- AsciiDoc as a markup language is hard to parse
+- AsciiDoc as a markup language is hard to process
 - It is hard to get any further than static HTML
 - A technical exchange format is what we need <!-- .element: class="fragment" -->
 - We already have experience with RAML <!-- .element: class="fragment" -->